 All Technical Proposals will be evaluated and scored on a scale of 0 to 100 points prior to opening the Cost Proposals.
-A Technical Proposal Narrative outlining the Proposer's Project Approach and Delivery which meets the minimum expectations of SCDOT as described in the RFP will be scored at 40 points.
-Conceptual Plans providing a quality design through sound engineering principles and practices will be scored at 60 points.
+A Technical Proposal Narrative outlining the Proposer's Project Approach and Delivery which meets the minimum expectations of SCDOT as described in the RFP will be scored at 30 points.
+Conceptual Plans providing a quality design through sound engineering principles and practices will be scored at 70 points.
 Sound engineering principles and practices are those design concepts consistent with the RFP criteria and industry standards that are reliable, safe, and work efficiently as determined by SCDOT.
 Points will be deducted from the Project Approach and Delivery Technical Narrative and Conceptual Plans for aspects that do not conform to the RFP requirements, have omitted items, and contain deficiencies.
 At SCDOT's discretion, points will also be deducted for aspects of a Proposal that lack sound engineering judgement, as determined by SCDOT, in accomplishing the scope of work, incorporate minimal design values in areas where higher values are more commensurate with the design context, or provide unsuitable quality.
 A Proposer will be deemed non-responsive if the evaluation of their Technical Proposal results in a score less than 70.
 The following criteria will be used in determining the Technical Score.

-Project Delivery and Approach 40 points
+Project Delivery and Approach

-Conceptual Roadway Plans 20 points
+Conceptual Roadway Plans

-Conceptual MOT Plans 20 points
+Conceptual MOT Plans

-Conceptual Bridge Plans 20 points

-Required Forms Pass/Fail
+Required Forms

+Total Available

+30 points

+40 points

+Pass/Fail

-Total Available 100 points
+100 points